tobinatore/tobinatore/README.md

 <img align="right" width="200" height="200" src="https://avatars1.githubusercontent.com/u/10181094?s=460&u=bfa02af69c5c24a1a25c84d6f6114489509283c4&v=4">

 ## About me:
 Hi, I'm Tobias!
-I am currently a first semester CompSci masters student at Dresden University of Technology.
+I am currently a fourth semester CompSci masters student at Dresden University of Technology.
 In my job at D3TN GmbH, I mainly work with C, Rust and Python, but I also enjoy doing web dev. <br> <br>
 Currently, my main interests are Delay Tolerant Networking as well as Algorithms and Data Structures.
 <br> <br>
 When I'm not coding I enjoy reading, playing piano and going to the gym.